xCounsel/adminpays/_projects/publications.md

 ---
 layout: project
 title: 'Research and Publications'
-caption: Our articles and publications on legal issues of domain names.
+caption: Our articles and publications on legal issues of domain names and domain disputes (mostly in Russia).
 description: >
    Here you can find the list of posts, articles and publications written by our legal counsels.
 date: 4 August 2021